-Figure 3 reveals further evidence to the aversion to using S/R Interventions by Australian practitioners.
+Figure 3 gives further evidence to the Spiritual Religious aversion to using and Interventions by Australian practitioners.
 Although all respondents self-identified as having a Christian Religious Affiliation, nearly a quarter (23%) indicated they never use any form of SR Intervention in their practise.
-Of the remaining three quarters, the vast majority only use 'A little' or 'A moderate amount' of S.R Interventions.
+Of the remaining three quarters, the vast majority only use 'A little' or 'A moderate amount'.